 Organic gardening is a method that uses our understanding of nature as a guide for gardening and living, and caring for plants in our yards and gardens without using synthetic chemical pesticides or synthetic fertilizers.

-3 Reasons Why You Should Have Your Own Garden And Alternatives To Toxic Chemical Pesticides:
+3 Ways Gardening Can Improve Your Health And Alternatives To Toxic Chemical Pesticides:

 1. Avoid Pesticides And the Associated Health Concerns: So much research has been associated with health problems such as – Cancer, Hormone Disruption, abnormal brain and nervous system development.
 Research also shows that people who have exposure to certain pesticide are more likely to develop food allergies.
 Having you own Organic Garden is an excellent way to avoid pesticides and the many health dangers.

-You can use natural techniques and alternatives to toxic chemical pesticides.
+You can use diy natural techniques and alternatives for pest control: